tl-ldap-certalias

 It should be noted that any custom entries in ~/.ssh/authorized_keys will be retained, but custom changes to /etc/passwdaliases will be overwritten each time tl-ldap-certalias is run.

-Since the default use of this tool is to be run from cron, the default behaviour is to produces no output other than error messages.
+Since the default use of this tool is to be run from cron, the default behavior is to produce no output other than error messages.
 If you want more output from tl-ldap-certalias, see the options section.

 Note